-Summer 2015 Student
+Summer 2016 Student

-The above student is currently enrolled in ECE 215-TI Middlesex Community College.
-Students enrolled in the anumber of hours of field work in an approved early constudent has expressed an interest in observing in your regular your permission to do so.
-During the observation hours, students will be taking not children observed by pseudonyms to protect confidential assignments.
-Students are also expected to conduct the and to adhere to your program policies at all times.
-Feel free to discuss with the student the expectations/constant as your center/classroom expectations.
-If you have any questions or concern, feel free to contain the interest in an interest in observing in your regular to the proving the pr his course are expected to complete hildhood education setting.
-This respected facility and would like otes and are required to refer to fality both in class discussions and mselves in a professional manner ourse work required for this course
+The above student is currently enrolled in ECE ?
+Middlesex Community College.
+Students enrolled an observation in an approved early childhood expressed an interest in observing in your respect permission to do so. ed in this course are expected to conduct ducation setting.
+This student has

+During the observation hours, students will be tachildren observed by pseudonyms to protect con assignments.
+Students are also expected to conduand to adhere to your program policies at all time.
+Feel free to discuss with the student the expectat as well as your center/classroom expectations.
+If you have any questions or concern, feel free to email at nrosado-javier@mxcc.commnet.edu fidentiality both in class discussions and act themselves in a professional manner es. ions/course work required for this course

-Thank you for partnering with Middlesex Community teacher education is extremely valuable and much appr
+Thank you for partnering with Middlesex Comm teacher education is extremely valuable and muc

 Sincerely, Norma Rosado-Javier Assistant Professor/Program Coordinator Early Childhood Education Program Middlesex Community College

 I give my permission for to conduct their

 observation hours at (name of facility)

 Director/Head Teacher Signature Date

 Student Signature Date

-Observation Log -ECE 215 Summer 2015
+Observation Log -ECE 215 Summer 2016